Symantec Internet Security Threat Report Published (65p For Your Email Account)

 According to the ISTR, there have been a number of trends evident in the past year of cybercrime.
 Firstly, was the increase in threats targeted toward individual members of a company.
 By following the social networking profiles of member’s of staff, criminals can gather enough information about an individual to launch a targeted ‘attack’ on the company as a whole.
 As a result of this kind of threat to companies, when they were asked, they ranked Cybercrime as the biggest risk (by far) that they were concerned about, more so than traditional criminal activity, brand-related events, natural disasters and terrorism.

 Also, The availability of the required tools to carry out such crime is becoming easier.
-So called ‘Attack toolkits’ such as Zeus (Zbot), can be purchased by any member of the public for $700, which is remarkably cheap when compared to the return any users can make by employing the toolkit to create malicious software with intent to steal personal information from any recipient.
+So-called ‘Attack toolkits’ such as Zeus (Zbot), can be purchased by any member of the public for $700, which is remarkably cheap when compared to the return any users can make by employing the toolkit to create malicious software with intent to steal personal information from any recipient.

 Furthermore, even with the added emphasis on internet security particularly from developers of browsers, Web-based attacks continue to increase in volume.
-There was an 11% increase in web based attacks between 2008 and 2009, 49% of which was accounted for by targeting PDF viewers in web browsers.
+There was an 11% increase in web-based attacks between 2008 and 2009, 49% of which was accounted for by targeting PDF viewers in web browsers.
 As I said, most internet browser developers, such as Microsoft and Mozilla, have placed a lot of time and effort into developing tools to prevent malicious websites being accessed unwittingly by users.

 The last highlight that emerged from the report states that a great proportion of malicious activity has its roots in merging countries such as Brazil, India, Poland, Vietnam and Russia.
-Not only is this where the criminals tend to reside, it is also the home of many victims.
+Not only is this where the criminals tend to reside, but it is also the home of many victims.
 This is largely due to the emerging broadband infrastructure coming into place whilst security remains minimalistic.

 Lastly, some astonishing facts and figures emerged from the report this year.
 Stating that in 2009, Symantec identified more than 240 million new and unique malicious programs.
 Incredibly that’s twice as many as the previous year.
 The top threats of the year were the ‘Sality.AE Virus’, the ‘Brisv Trojan’ and the ‘SillyFDC worm’.
 The infamous ‘Downadup’, or ‘Conficker’ threat remains at large with an estimated 6.5 million PC’s worldwide ending the year infected.